Lot Clearing in Gray, GA

 Do I need to clear my lot before getting a building permit in Jones County?

 In Jones County, Georgia, lot clearing and building permits are separate processes — you can apply for a building permit before clearing, and clearing can happen before or concurrently with permit processing.
 However, the lot survey and site plan required for the permit are easier to obtain on a cleared lot since surveyors can see site conditions clearly.
-Clearing often happens early in the construction timeline to establish equipment access and verify conditions before foundation work begins.
+Lot clearing for a new house often happens early in the construction timeline to establish equipment access and verify conditions before foundation work begins.

 Can a cleared lot be used for a mobile home in Jones County?